-An automatic email confirmation is directed to the email address that was inputted on your application.
-Our advice is to check your relevant ‘Junk’ mail folder to see whether the email has been directed there.
-Should you still not find our confirmation email please contact us at 6thAdmissions@hayes.bromley.sch.uk
+An email confirmation is sent to the email address that was submitted on your application.
+Our advice is to check your ‘Junk’ mail folder to see whether the email has been directed there.
+Should you still not find our confirmation email, please contact us at 6thAdmissions@hayes.bromley.sch.uk

-We will contact all applicants in late February / Early March as to the next stage of the application process and as to whether we can offer you a Conditional Offer and Guidance Meeting.
+We will contact all applicants by the end of February regarding the next stage of the application process, confirming whether we can offer a Guidance Meeting.

-HSSS Students - all HSSS students (from Hayes and other schools) MUST contact Mr Healey on Thursday 22nd August.
+All HSSS students (from Hayes School and other schools) MUST contact Mr Healey by 5.00 pm on Friday 27th August.

-We expect that the vast majority of students will select 3 subjects, regardless of the pathway they select.
-We have decided to offer 3 subjects because:
+We expect that the vast majority of students will select three subjects, regardless of the pathway they select.
+If a student attains an average of straight 7-9 grades in their GCSE subjects, they may consider selecting four A levels.
+We will offer advice on a case-by-case basis.

-This is what we refer to as a ‘Mixed Programme’ and an example could be where a student is studying BTEC Science, AL Maths and AL Government & Politics.
-Generally speaking, it is not something we encourage, largely because some students tend to struggle with the difference in the learning styles within a BTEC, or Cambridge Technical, and a traditional A level.
+This is what we refer to as a ‘Mixed Pathway’.
+An example would be where a student is studying Science Cambridge Technical, A level Mathematics and A level Government and Politics.
+It is not something we encourage, largely because some students tend to struggle with the difference in the learning styles within a Cambridge Technical and a traditional A level.
 However, we would view each applicant on a case-by-case basis, therefore please select the subjects you wish to study as part of your application.
-This can then be discussed as part of our guidance meeting process (late February / early March 2019).
-Please be aware of the subject-specific entry requirements when selecting subjects.
+This can then be discussed as part of our guidance meeting process.

 We have determined that no courses will sit an AS exam at the end of Year 12.
 Instead, students will sit an internally-set end of year exam, which will determine whether they are suitable for continuation into Year 13.